Updated: Dec 22, 2020

 Forms & Positive Reports

-The “360” component of PJ360 also comes from the corporate world.
+The “360” component of the SPN also comes from the corporate world.
 In particular, personnel psychology.
 The 360-Degree feedback assessment method looks at every individual from every other individual’s perspective.
 As well as individuals evaluating themselves whenever possible.
 This is a well-rounded and comprehensive view.
 Multiple perspectives give more insights than even one party evidence.
 It reduces the chance of errors and unconscious biasing for improved decision-making accuracy.
 It also reduces the time-disconnects between factual thoughts and actions from later hearings or decisions regarding those prior thoughts and actions.
 Cleaning up this time-lag itself increases the probability of more accurate decisions and clarity of overcoming obstacles and achieving goals.

 Like the family performance system, you can also think of the child safety file system as the continuous process of identifying, applying, and further developing family sustainability performances and positive childhood psychology performances of situationally vulnerable children and aligning

 with goals of family members, separated parents, and even mentoring families.

 In all, your new safety file network allows victims of crime and vulnerable children to live a life of balance.
 A life full of endlessly positive Hawthorne effects in addition to those endlessly mounting negative isolation effects.
 With Clean Law 360, logical cycles of fact-based data meets illogical cycles of error-based data to help continuously increase the accuracy of future decisions and to help people turn their own nixed experiences, ideas or issues into flourishing opportunities!

 Child Safety File Accounting